ShootingKing-AM/Obsidian_to_Anki_wiki/Header-paragraph-style.md

 Span over
 Multiple lines, and ignore preceding whitespace
 </pre>
+## Obsidian Plugin users
+3. In the plugin settings, paste the Regex line into the 'Custom Regexps' field associated with 'Basic'
+4. Ensure that the 'Regex' option is checked
+5. Click the Anki icon on the ribbon to run the plugin

+## Python script users
 3. Run the script, and check 'Config' to open up the config file:
 ![GUI](Images/GUI_config.png)
 4. Navigate to the "Custom Regexps" section